oofdaooffin/slither.io-bot/README.md

 # Made By
 SLITHERE.COM

-The creator of this repository
+TheNinja Tezzy on Google+/Youtube is The creator of this repository

 # Made For
 Everyone